 If you want to enjoy Universal Orlando when it would be less crowded and when Florida’s weather would be cooler and more accommodating, then head to its theme parks and resorts in January.
 As a bonus, you could score some of the lowest rates of the year at Universal’s on-property hotels.

 For most of January, the theme parks, Islands of Adventure and Universal Studios Florida, are generally open ten hours each day, typically from 9 a.m. to 7 p.m.
 During the first week of the month (to accommodate residual crowds from the holidays) and over the Martin Luther King Day weekend, the parks are usually open longer.
-Because it is the off-offseason, and the days are shorter, the Volcano Bay water park is generally open seven hours each day, from 10 a.m. to 5 p.m.
+Because it is the off-offseason, and the days are shorter, the Volcano Bay water park is generally open only seven hours each day, from 10 a.m. to 5 p.m.

 Universal Orlando Weather in January

 The following temperature averages can help you give a rough idea of what the weather would be like in January so that you could plan ahead.
-January tends to be the coolest month of the year, but the days are still comfortably warm.
-It is not the rainy season, so you should be able to maximize your time in the parks without any weather interruptions.
+January tends to be the coolest month of the year, but typically, the days are still comfortably warm.
+It is not the rainy season, so you should be able to maximize your time in the parks with minimal weather interruptions.

 - Average High Temperature: 72 degrees F